 I'm a singer and I was wondering if you had any good tips for proper vocal health.
 Things like: what foods to stay away from, vocal strains to avoid, and good habits to get into, etc.

-Questions like this sound like music to an otolaryngologist's ears (an otolaryngologist is just a fancy name of saying "Ear, Nose and Throat Specialist").
+Questions like this are music to an otolaryngologist's ears (otolaryngologist is the official name for an ear, nose and throat specialist).
 You've taken a great step by looking into ways of keeping your voice healthy, rather than waiting until something goes wrong before looking for help.
 Luckily, there are many things you can do, ranging from the foods and drinks you consume to how you physically take care of your body, to make sure your voice stays golden.
-Many of these tips, including staying hydrated, allowing your voice to rest between practices, shows and performances, and avoiding smoking, are outlined in Secrets of singers who shout their brains out?.
-Other sound advice to follow includes:

 - Don't dry out: Both caffeine and alcohol make you urinate more frequently, meaning the body loses water, and subsequently causes your voice to dry out.
 Alcohol can also act as an irritant to the protective mucous membranes that line your throat.
 Surprisingly, this also includes limiting the use of mouthwashes that contain alcohol; it is suggested that you do not use mouthwashes with over 25 percent alcohol.
 Humidity can also play a role in dehydration.
 Generally speaking, an environment with a humidity level of around 30 percent is said to be optimal in ensuring that your voice does not dry out.

-- Keep it down, no hoarse-ing around: Avoid yelling or straining your voice in loud places.
+- Keep it down, no hoarse-ing around: Try to avoid yelling or straining your voice in loud places.
 If you need to amplify your voice, instead consider using a microphone.
 You might also whisper as little as possible, because that can also strain your voice.
 When singing, it is recommended that you stay in a pitch that feels comfortable, as going too far out of your vocal range can cause damage.
 If your voice becomes hoarse, try to speak as little as possible.
 For tips on how to get your voice back if this occurs, you can check out I lost my voice — Now what? in the Go Ask Alice! archives.

 - Use your hands, not your neck: Avoid cradling the phone between your neck and shoulder when talking.
 Holding the phone like this for an extended period of time can cause tension in the neck, which then has an effect on your vocal chords and throat.

 - Movin' on up (and down): Start every practice with warm-up scales that gradually move your voice up and down.
 Pentatonic scales (that is, scales that have five notes) are usually best for this exercise.
-It's also a good idea to exercise your body regularly, which can improve your posture and breathing, as well as tone your muscles and increase your stamina.
+It's also a good idea to exercise your body regularly, which can improve your posture as well as tone your muscles and increase your stamina.